loomio/loomio_help/content/user_manual/getting_started/starting_a_group/index.md

 It's important to add a description to help everyone get into the action and clear on what's happening.

-**Add a Group description** by navigating to the **Settings** tab on your group page.
-Click **Edit Group Settings** and use the form that appears (click save when done).
-If you're having trouble finding it from Edit Group Settings, double-check that you haven't switched tabs ("Profile" should be highlighted in yellow).

 The description should give members a clear understanding of what that group is for or intends to do.
 Some examples:

 "_A public group for us to approve requests for use of the gallery space_"